kunle123-ui/kunle/Accounts-&-Permissions.md

 ## 1. Wallets

 Wallets are clients that store keys that may or may not be associated with the permissions of one or more accounts.
 Ideally a wallet has a locked (encrypted) and unlocked (decrypted) state that is protected by a high entropy password.
-The EOSIO/eos repository comes bundled with a command line interface client called `eosc` that includes a wallet as part of its functionality.
+The EOSIO/eos repository comes bundled with a command line interface client called `eosc` that interfaces with `eos-walletd`

 ## 2. Accounts